eclab/grains/README.md

 A Note Quantizer.
 Requires Mozzi.

 Status: Working, but requires a lookup table to deal with some nonlinearity in the pitch output of GRAINS.
-The table is tuned for my GRAINS: let me know if it's working for yours as well.

 ## Respite